 Alumni Connections

-The Alumni Connections program pairs seniors and recent graduates with professionals who can answer questions about career and industry trends, applying for graduate school, the job search process, work-life balance, personal experiences, and transitioning to life outside of Furman.
+The Alumni Connections program pairs seniors and recent graduates (two years out) with professionals who can answer questions about career and industry trends, applying for graduate school, the job search process, work-life balance, personal experiences, and transitioning to life outside of Furman.
 Participants may choose to engage in a one-time interaction or you may choose to develop a continuing relationship.
 (Note: This is not a program to seek employment).

 Request a connection with an alumni professional.